-- Greater distance from process of gestation and birth enables him to act more calmly on behalf of life.
+- greater distance from process of gestation and birth that enables him to act more calmly on behalf of life;

-- He acts to protect life and guarantee its future.
+- acting to protect life and guarantee its future;

-- He is a father in a physical and spiritual sense.
+- being a father in a physical and spiritual sense and

 Peer, Sports Wound